 Hanoi’s Old Quarter, originally established in the 15th century as a bustling trading hub, features 36 streets—each historically dedicated to a specific craft or product.
 Despite the city’s evolution, the Old Quarter remains a vibrant living museum.
 Its iconic tube houses, narrow alleyways, centuries-old temples, open-air markets, and mouthwatering street food come together in a captivating blend of history and everyday life.
 Exploring this charming neighborhood on foot is the best way to awaken all your senses.

-06:00: Be an early bird for a photo hunt and join our Tai-chi session on the sundeck to refresh your body and mind.
+06:00: Start your day early with a sunrise photo opportunity and join our Tai Chi session on the sundeck to rejuvenate your body and mind.

 Our driver will greet you at the Cruise Waiting Lounge and transfer you to Hanoi.
 The journey takes approximately 2.5-3 hours, with a restroom stop available along the way (optional).